DP-Hype: Federated Differentially Private Hyperparameter Search: Practical Considerations

 So far, we have assumed that all clients and the server are honest-but-curious, meaning they follow the protocol faithfully, but may still try to infer sensitive information from observed messages.
 A natural extension is to ask how \tool{} behaves if some participants are malicious and actively deviate from the protocol.
 One straightforward attack against privacy would be for clients to avoid the addition of noise to their local voting vectors.
 This issue can be mitigated similarly to the dropout scenario by introducing additional noise to compensate for potentially malicious clients.
 In that case, even if a certain fraction of clients refuses to add noise, the remaining honest participants are sufficient to ensure differential privacy.
 Since \tool{} can operate successfully under small privacy budgets, this approach remains feasible and the effect of individual malicious clients becomes negligible as the total number of participants grows.
 Moreover, clients cannot observe the votes of others by design, which prevents them from coordinating such an attack.

 Beyond privacy, malicious clients may also attempt to sabotage utility by voting randomly or refusing to support good hyperparameters.
 Fortunately, voting mechanisms naturally provide a degree of Byzantine robustness: The impact of any single malicious client is bounded by the sensitivity of their local voting vector $\votingvec_i$, preventing them from arbitrarily manipulating the result.
 Still, the use of secure summation means that individual votes are hidden, and thus protocol compliance cannot be verified directly.
-Consequently the impact of a malicious client's local voting vector is potentially unbounded.
-A promising direction to address this limitation is to extend \tool{} with cryptographic techniques such as zero-knowledge proofs, which allow clients to prove that they followed the local computation steps correctly, including voting for the allowed number of candidates and adding the appropriate amount of noise.
-Such extensions would strengthen both robustness and trustworthiness without weakening privacy.
+Consequently, the impact of a malicious client's local voting vector is potentially unbounded.
+Fortunately, we can make use of the modularity of \tool{} and its independence of specific secure aggregation protocols.
+By using GOPA~\cite{sabater2022fedavg}, a fully federated secure aggregation protocol, input poisoning can be mitigated as it supports input validation mechanisms in a scalable way.

 Finally, if the server itself is malicious, it could attempt to influence the protocol outcome by misreporting the result of the secure summation.
 This type of manipulation affects only utility, not privacy, as noise is applied locally on the client side.
 The only way for a malicious server to compromise privacy would be by tampering with the secure summation protocol to reveal individual votes.
 However, many secure aggregation schemes are designed to tolerate a fraction of malicious clients and even adversarial servers, ensuring that privacy guarantees remain intact under realistic threat models.